lilysahifulb/up/Readme.md

 <details>
   <summary>Is up a hosted service?</summary>
-  There are no plans for a hosted version, Up lets you deploy applications to your own AWS account for isolation, security, and longevity, don't worry about a startup going out of business.
+  <p>There are no plans for a hosted version, Up lets you deploy applications to your own AWS account for isolation, security, and longevity, don't worry about a startup going out of business.</p>
 </details>

 <details>
   <summary>Why are you charging money for a Pro version?</summary>
-  I am an independent developer, with no funding, so it is the only way I can support myself and the project!
-Commercial support, additional features, bug fix, and feature priority are provided with the Pro license, ensuring the project stays alive.
+  <p>I am an independent developer, with no funding, so it is the only way I can support myself and the project!
+Commercial support, additional features, bug fix, and feature priority are provided with the Pro license, ensuring the project stays alive.</p>
 </details>

 <details>
-  <summary>How is this different than apex(1) or Serverless?</summary>
+  <summary>How is this different than other serverless frameworks?</summary>
-  Most of the AWS Lambda based tools are function-oriented, while Up abstracts this away entirely.
-Up does not use framework "shims", the servers that you run using Up are regular HTTP servers and require no code changes for Lambda compatibility.
+  <p>Most of the AWS Lambda based tools are function-oriented, while Up abstracts this away entirely.
+Up does not use framework "shims", the servers that you run using Up are regular HTTP servers and require no code changes for Lambda compatibility.</p>
 </details>

 <details>
   <summary>How much does it cost to run an application?</summary>
-  AWS API Gateway provides 1 million free requests per month, so there's a good chance you won't have to pay anything at all!
+  <p>AWS API Gateway provides 1 million free requests per month, so there's a good chance you won't have to pay anything at all!</p>
 </details>

 <a href="https://apex.sh"><img src="http://tjholowaychuk.com:6000/svg/sponsor"></a>